noahddos/izolab/arduino_code/README.md

-Its die with arduino program to install for iso processes.
+Its die with arduino program to install for izoprocesses.